 In the decades since Roe v.
 Wade, federal and state lawmakers have found ways to make abortion more difficult to obtain by restricting insurance coverage for the procedure, leaving many people without coverage for a critical reproductive health service.
 The most notable of these restrictions is the Hyde Amendment.
 Named for the late Rep. Henry Hyde (R-IL) and first implemented in 1977, the amendment bans the use of federal funds for abortion coverage through the Medicaid program, except in cases of rape, incest or life endangerment.
 Some 17 states have a policy to use their own Medicaid funds to pay for medically necessary abortion care beyond what the Hyde amendment requires; 16 appear to be doing so in practice.
 The result is a nationally fragmented approach to coverage in which access to affordable abortion care varies by state for enrollees in Medicaid or the Children’s Health Insurance Program (CHIP) for individuals aged 18 and younger.

-The Hyde Amendment’s restrictions leave millions of women without abortion coverage.
+The Hyde Amendment’s restrictions leave millions of people without abortion coverage.
 As of 2018, more than seven million Medicaid-enrolled women of reproductive age (aged 15–44) lived in the 34 states and the District of Columbia where abortion was not covered under the programs, except in very limited circumstances.
 As a result of the United States’s systemic racism and inequality, people of color are more likely to be low income and enrolled in Medicaid—and thus subject to the Hyde Amendment’s cruel restrictions.
-Low-income women and women of color—groups that already experience elevated risk of unintended pregnancy—may be especially affected by the lack of abortion coverage and the substantial cost of a procedure without it.
+Low-income people and people of color—groups that already experience elevated risk of unintended pregnancy—may be especially affected by the lack of abortion coverage and the substantial cost of a procedure without it.

 STATE LAWS AND POLICIES